TritonDataCenter/rfd/rfd/0114/README.md

      * net-agent
      * ur
      * vm-agent
+ * Infrastructure for building new platform images.
+     * new Jenkins agent images?

 Other future work specific to "Option B", but not specific to MVP of provisioning instances would include: